yujinak/yujinak/README.md

 ## English
 👋 Hi!
 My name is **Yuji**!
-I'm a Junior FullStack Developer in training at EBAC and currently pursuing a degree in Data Science.
+I'm a Junior FullStack Developer.
 I use JavaScript, HTML, CSS, TypeScript, React, Python, and other tools to create and enhance applications, with a focus on web applications.

 I'm studying Data Science at Descomplica Digital College, where I learn to analyze, visualize, and interpret data from various sources and sectors.